veryfancypants/hs2_blender_export/README.md

 * Script imports a male character without reporting errors, but his skin is completely messed up:

-To import male characters, you must turn off their genitals.
-If you don't, due to a bug in MeshExporter, the genitals texture will overwrite the main body texture.
+To import male characters, you may need to turn off their genitals.
+If you don't, the genitals texture may overwrite the main body texture.
+(Even if this problem does not occur, the importer currently does not texture them correctly.
+It may be safer to export the character without genitals; the importer can attach a standard version.)

 * The character has bright green eyes with green pupils: